-In conjunction with The Mandala Project
+In conjunction with The Mandala Project.

 ALL HAMMER PUBLIC PROGRAMS ARE FREE.
-Tickets are required, and are available at the Billy Wilder Theater Box Office one hour prior to start time.
-Limit one ticket per person on a first come, first served basis.
+Tickets for assigned seating in the Billy Wilder Theater are required and available at the Box Office one hour before each program.
+Early arrival is recommended.
+Tickets are available one per person on a first come, first served basis.

-Parking is available under the museum for $3 for 3 hours.
+Parking is available under the museum for a flat rate of $3 on weekends.

 Additional support is provided by Bronya and Andrew Galef, Good Works Foundation and Laura Donnelley, an anonymous donor, the Hammer Programs Committee, and Susan and Leonard Nimoy.